-Details of Child and Condition

-Name of child:

-Date of birth:

-Class/Form:

-Medical Diagnosis/Condition: Add pho to here

-Triggers:

-Signs/Symptoms:

-Treatments:

-Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental ap es/No

-proval)

-· · · · · proval) eview Date:

-· · · · ·

-Date: R · · · · ·

-Date: R Medication Needs of Child · · · · ·

-Date: R Medication Needs of Child R Medication: Dose: · · · · ·

-Date: R Medication Needs of Child R Medication: R · · · · ·

-Date: R Medication Needs of Child R Medication: R Dose: R eview Date: monitor this:

-Date: R Medication Needs of Child R Medication: Dose: Dose: Specify if any other treatments are required: eview Date: monitor this:

-Date: R Medication Needs of Child R Medication: Dose: Dose: Specify if any other treatments are required: eview Date: monitor this:

-Date: R Medication Needs of Child R Medication: Image: Comparison of the provided of the provi eview Date:

-Date: R Medication Needs of Child Medication: Medication: Dose: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes eview Date:

-Date: R Medication Needs of Child Medication: Medication: Dose: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes Indicate the level of support needed, including in endoction eview Date:

-Known side-effects of medication:

-Storage requirements:

-What facilities and equipment are required? (such as changing table or hoist)

-What testing is needed? (such as blood glucose levels):

-Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed

-Identify any dietary requirements:

-Identify any environmental considerations (such as crowded corridors, travel time between lessons):

-Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):

-Staff Providing Support

-Give the names of staff members providing support (State if different for off-site activities):

-Describe what this role entails:

-Have members of staff received training?
-Yes/No

-(details of training should be recorded on the Individual Staff Training Record, Appendix 4)
+Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
+Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4)

-Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:
+Where the parent or child have raised confidentiality to be entrusted with information about the child's con

-Detail the contingency arrangements in the event that members of staff are absent:
+Detail the contingency arrangements in the event that at members of staff are absent:

-Indicate the persons (or groups of staff) in school who need to be aware of the child's condition and the support required:
+Indicate the persons (or groups of staff) in school wh support required: o need to be aware of the child's condition and the

 Other Requirements

-Detail any specific support for the pupil's educational, social and emotional needs (for example, how absences will be managed; requirements for extra time to complete exams; use of rest periods; additional support in catching up with lessons or counselling sessions)
+Detail any specific support for the pupil's educational (for example, how absences will be managed; requirement additional support in catching up with lessons or counselling the second support in catching up with lessons or catching the second support in catching up with lessons or catching up w nts for extra time to complete exams; use of rest periods;

 Emergency Contacts

 Family Contact 1 Family Contact 1

 Name: Name:

 Telephone Telephone

-Work.
-Work.
+Work Work

 Home: Home:

 Mobile: Mobile:

 Relationship: Relationship:

 Clinic or Hospital Contact GP

-Name:

-Name:
+Name: Name:

-Telephone:

-Telephone: Work : Name: Telephone: Work .
+Telephone: Work: Telephone: Work: